UlfarErl/lampgpt/README.md

 - **Cheaper**: Make the prompts shorter and repeated far less.
 Limit the prompt to the last 10 to 20 game commands and responses.
 - **Input rewriting**: Make the LLMs understand the grammar and vocabulary of the game, and try to rewrite player inputs into commands in that language.
 - **Parser rewriting only**: The `-original` mode allows existing games to be played unmodified, just with a better parser.
+- **Side-by-side mode**: Use `curses` for side-by-side playing of the original and LLM-rewritten game.